ourzora/zora-protocol/.github/pull_request_template.md

 - [ ] My code follows the code style of this project.
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
-- [ ] i added a changeset to account for this change
+- [ ] I added a changeset to account for this change

 ## Reviewer Checklist: